justin-p/docker-parrotos-ansible/README.md

 # Parrot OS Ansible Test Image

 Parrot OS Core Docker container for Ansible playbook and role testing.
-This is heavily based of the work done buy [geerlingguy](https://github.com/geerlingguy).
+This is heavily based of the work done by [geerlingguy](https://github.com/geerlingguy).

 ## Tags